thinking-with-computers/ludus-spec/README.md

 ```

-###### Hashmap syntatic sugaring
+###### Hashmap syntatic sugaring (status: done)
 There will be some level of syntactic sugar for dealing with hashmaps.
 Possibilities include:
-* Bound name shorthands: If a name is bound, you can simply write the name and store its value at the symbol corresponding to the name, e.g.: `foo <- 42; #{foo} &=> #{:foo 42}`. _This is definite, see also hashmap pattern matching for the inverse of this._
+* Bound name shorthands (yes): If a name is bound, you can simply write the name and store its value at the symbol corresponding to the name, e.g.: `foo <- 42; #{foo} &=> #{:foo 42}`. _This is definite, see also hashmap pattern matching for the inverse of this._
-* Colon placement: the colon can go after the symbol, giving a syntax substantially similar to JS: `#{foo: 42, bar: 23}`.
+* Colon placement (no): the colon can go after the symbol, giving a syntax substantially similar to JS: `#{foo: 42, bar: 23}`.
 This may or may not be more intuitive to newbie coders, but it will be more readable to anybody with experience in another language. _This is a maybe nice-to-have._

 ###### Unresolved not-quite-design-decision: Naming hashmaps
 One of the nice points of "20 Things" is that Logo is not just a language, but also (among other things!) a vocabulary for talking about things.
 A hashmap is a nice, explicit term for what this collection is (it has other names).
 But it is jargony.
 Other possibilities for Ludus: object, dictionary, map, hash.
 We should resolve this.
 Partly because the syntax here, beginning with `#{`, is meant to be a visual cue to "hash": now that we have hashtags, this looks obviously like a hash-thing.